werksjan/Sec.SE-auto-comments/auto-comments.md

 The tags you have been using are not appropriate for this question.
 Please take the [tour], review [what are tags and how should I use them?](//$SITEURL$/help/tagging) and [edit] your post.
 Remember to at least read the mouse over on the tags you are using when asking a question.
 Thank you!

 ###[Q] Spam!!
 This question is spam.
 Flag it as spam by ***clicking the "flag" link*** instead of [voting to close](http://meta.stackoverflow.com/a/295725/4174897)!
+DO NOT EDIT THIS POST!

 ###[Q] Spam!!
 (Punctuation)
 This question contains a hidden link in punctuation.
 It is spam and should be flagged by ***clicking the "flag" link*** instead of [voting to close](http://meta.stackoverflow.com/a/295725/4174897)!
+DO NOT EDIT THIS POST!

 ###[Q] Ask good!
 Please see [ask] and [The perfect question](http://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/).
 With better questions, you are more likely to receive better answers faster.
 Thanks!